Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Double dressing of single qubits

-The impact of the phase modulated dressing field on a qubit's coherence time is shown in Fig.~\ref{fig:T1Time}.
+The impact of the phase-modulated dressing field on a qubit's coherence time is shown in Fig.~\ref{fig:T1Time}.
 We study the relaxation of a single qubit in a two-qubit crystal initialized in state $| 0 \rangle$, while the phase-modulated driving field given in Eq. \eqref{Eq_main:single_qubit_drive_Hamiltonian_lab} is continuously applied.
-Note, that this is an equal super-position state in the dressed basis, therefore, by fitting the decay of the oscillations' contrast to an exponential decay we can extract the coherence time, $T_{2,\rho}$ of the dressed state.
+Note that this is an equal superposition state in the dressed basis; therefore, by fitting the decay of the oscillations' contrast to an exponential decay, we can extract the coherence time $T_{2,\rho}$ of the dressed state.

 When no modulation is applied, we observe ordinary Rabi oscillations (not shown) with frequency $\Omega_1 = 2\pi \times 94.8~$kHz, close to the trap frequency $\nu = 2\pi \times 98.08~$kHz.
-At low modulation strength, the coherence time is mainly limited by the near-resonant coupling of the qubit to the COM motional mode.
-With increasing modulation amplitude, $\Omega_2/\Omega_1$, the coherence time of the dressed state, $T_{2,\rho}$ increases.
+At low modulation strength, the coherence time is mainly limited by the near-resonant coupling of the qubit to the c.m. motional mode.
+With increasing modulation amplitude, $\Omega_2/\Omega_1$, the coherence time of the dressed state, $T_{2,\rho}$, increases.

 The diminished coherence time at $\Omega_2/ \Omega_1 \approx 0.1$ is attributed to the quantum Stark shift.
-For $\Omega_1 = 2\pi \times 94.8~$ kHz, $\Omega_2 / 2$ is nearly equal to $\nu \eta~$ kHz, and motional states are shifted close to resonance with phase modulation that drives the transition between dressed states (details are given in appendix \ref{secA8}).
+For $\Omega_1 = 2\pi \times 94.8~$ kHz, $\Omega_2 / 2$ is nearly equal to $\nu \eta~$ kHz, and motional states are shifted close to resonance with phase modulation that drives the transition between dressed states (details are given in Appendix \ref{secA8}).

-For $\Omega_2/ \Omega_1 = 0.75$, used for the entangling gate mechanism in this work, we observe three orders of magnitude improvement in $T_{2,\rho}$, up to 0.27(2)~s.
-The slightly reduced coherence time for $\Omega_2/ \Omega_1 \approx 1$ is due to second-order fluctuations of $\delta \Omega_2$ \cite{farfurnik2017DimaDoubledressed} and to the quantum stark shift induced by counter rotating terms.
+For $\Omega_2/ \Omega_1 = 0.75$, used for the entangling gate mechanism in this work, we observe 3-orders-of-magnitude improvement in $T_{2,\rho}$, up to 0.27(2)~s.
+The slightly reduced coherence time for $\Omega_2/ \Omega_1 \approx 1$ is due to second-order fluctuations of $\delta \Omega_2$ \cite{farfurnik2017DimaDoubledressed} and to the quantum Stark shift induced by counterrotating terms.